UTA Flight 772: Trial in absentia

 In 1999, the six Libyans were put on trial in the Paris Assize Court for the bombing of UTA Flight 772.
 Because Gaddafi would not allow their extradition to France, the six were tried in absentia and were convicted.

 On 5 September 2012, the country of Mauritania extradited Abdullah Senussi to Libyan authorities.
 Senussi was to be tried in Libya for crimes he allegedly committed during the time he was the close assistant to Gaddafi.
 Senussi appeared in a Libyan court for a pre-trial hearing on 19 September 2013.
 On 11 October 2013, the International Criminal Court ruled that he can be tried in Libya and lifted their warrant.

 Alleged motive

-The motive usually attributed to Libya for the UTA Flight 772 bombing is that of revenge against the French for supporting Chad against the expansionist projects of Libya toward Chad.
-Similar to the motives for the September 11 attacks where there was the presence of United States troops in Saudi Arabia.
+The motive usually attributed to Libya for the UTA Flight 772 bombing was retaliation against the French for supporting Chad against the expansionist projects of Libya toward Chad.

-The Chadian–Libyan conflict (1978–1987) ended in disaster for Libya following the defeat at the Battle of Maaten al-Sarra in the 1987 Toyota War.
-Muammar Gaddafi was forced to accede to a ceasefire ending the Chadian-Libyan conflict and his dreams of African and Arab dominance.
+The Chadian–Libyan War (1978–1987) ended in disaster for Libya following the defeat at the Battle of Maaten al-Sarra in the 1987 Toyota War.
+Muammar Gaddafi was forced to accede to a ceasefire ending the Chadian–Libyan conflict and his dreams of African and Arab dominance.
 Gaddafi blamed the defeat on French and United States "aggression against Libya".
 The result was Gaddafi's lingering animosity against the two countries which led to Libyan support for the bombings of Pan Am Flight 103 and UTA Flight 772.